indranildeveloper/indranildeveloper/README.md

 ### 🔔 About Me:

-Hello I am Indranil Halder.
-I am a M.Sc.
-Physics student and random developer who wants to put a dent on the Universe with the super fun and interesting projects I create.
+Hello, I am Indranil Halder.
+I am an M.Sc.
+Physics student and a random developer who wants to put a dent in the Universe with the super fun and interesting projects I create.
 Peace✌️

 <hr />